Jury begins deliberating in Lori Vallow Daybell's trial on charge she conspired to kill her husband

-PHOENIX — (AP) — Jurors began deliberating Monday afternoon in the Arizona trial of Lori Vallow Daybell, the Idaho woman with doomsday religious beliefs accused of conspiring to murder her estranged husband in suburban Phoenix.
+PHOENIX — (AP) — Jurors have begun deliberating in the Arizona trial of Lori Vallow Daybell, the Idaho woman with doomsday religious beliefs charged with conspiring to murder her estranged husband in suburban Phoenix.

+The jury convened for a short time Monday afternoon and will resume deliberations Tuesday.

-Throughout the trial that began two weeks ago, the jury heard two vastly different versions of Charles Vallow's death at her home in 2019.
+Throughout the trial that began two weeks ago, jurors heard vastly different versions of Charles Vallow's death at Vallow Daybell's home in 2019.

 “What we see is a very planned out, premeditated murder,” prosecutor Treena Kay told the jury Monday in her closing argument.

-Vallow Daybell isn't a lawyer but has chosen to defend herself.
+Vallow Daybell isn't a lawyer but chose to defend herself.
 She didn't call any witnesses or put on any evidence in her defense, but said in her opening statement and again Monday in her closing argument that her estranged husband's death wasn't a crime.

 “This was a tragedy," she said Monday.
 "Don't let them turn my family tragedy into a crime.”

+Vallow Daybell is already serving three consecutive life sentences without parole for killing her two youngest children and conspiring to murder a romantic rival in Idaho.

-Vallow Daybell has pleaded not guilty.
-If convicted, she would face a life sentence without the possibility of release until serving at least 25 years.
+In the Arizona case, she has pleaded not guilty.
+If convicted, she could face another life sentence.

-Cox, who said he acted in self-defense when he fatally shot Vallow, died five months later from what medical examiners said was a blood clot in his lungs.
-Cox’s account was later called into question.
+Cox had said he acted in self-defense when he fatally shot Vallow.
+Cox died five months later from what medical examiners said was a blood clot in his lungs, and his account was later called into question.

-Vallow Daybell said in her opening statement that Vallow chased her with a bat during the encounter and Alex shot Vallow in self-defense after she left the house.
+Vallow Daybell said at the start of the trial that Vallow had chased her with a bat during the encounter and her brother shot him in self-defense after she left the house.

-The jury on Monday also listened to a recorded conversation between Vallow Daybell and the life insurance company.
-Vallow Daybell believed she was the beneficiary of her estranged husband's $1 million policy, Kay said.
+Before the jury began deliberating, prosecutors played a recorded conversation between Vallow Daybell and the life insurance company.
+Vallow Daybell believed she was the beneficiary of her husband's $1 million policy, Kay said.

 In the recording, she is heard saying that Vallow had been shot and that “it was an accident.”

-As Kay addressed the jury, Vallow Daybell kept glancing at the jurors.
+Vallow Daybell kept glancing at the jury during the prosecution's closing argument.

-She has already been convicted in Idaho of killing her two youngest children and conspiring to murder a romantic rival, for which she was sentenced to life in prison.

-Last week at the Arizona trial, Adam Cox, another brother of Vallow Daybell, testified on behalf of the prosecution, telling jurors that he had no doubt his siblings were behind Vallow's death.
+Last week, Adam Cox, another brother of Vallow Daybell, testified on behalf of the prosecution, telling jurors that he had no doubt his siblings were behind Vallow's death.

 Adam Cox said Vallow’s killing occurred just before he and Vallow were planning an intervention to bring Vallow Daybell back into the mainstream of their shared faith in the Church of Jesus Christ of Latter-day Saints.
 He testified that before Vallow’s death, his sister had told people her husband was no longer living and that a zombie was living inside his body.